Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

 ----------

 0.9.6 - TBD
-    Added - Kinogram mode to replace the old Mosaic mode.
+    Added - Kinogram mode to replace the Overview mode.
     Added - Data export to raw JSON files.
     Improved - General: Save and restore the working zone bounds as part of the KVA file.
     Improved - General: Save and restore all image options (aspect, rotation, demosaicing, deinterlacing).